 - Stay out of prolonged exposure to the sun for at least 6 months, and always use sun protection.

 - Once skin has stopped peeling and is no longer irritated, you may resume your regular make-up routines

 - Some patients experience uneven patches of redness that fades with time.
 Hydrocortisone helps clear up any redness.

 - When peeling has finished, begin using Hydroquinone and continue using as instructed for the entire bottle.
 This is proven helpful at preventing hyper-pigmentation.

-- After the first 10 days continue with the skin care regimen recommended by Dr. Cruise to maintain your chemical peel results.
+- After the first 10 days continue with the skin care regimen recommended by Joseph T Cruise, MD to maintain your chemical peel results.

 WHAT TO EXPECT AS YOU RECOVER